From people-pleasing zombie to boss chick Artistpreneur, this is the story of how I broke the rules, followed my heart

 Today, I’m living a life that not only honors my soul, but makes me damn happy and fulfilled.
 And while it took massive debt, two high-risk pregnancies, a hospitalization and postpartum depression to wake my ass up, I eventually slayed my dragons and wrote my own rulebook.
 Helping you slay your own dragons so you can wake up your inner rebel, get to know that bomb ass queen, and live life on your terms (avoiding unnecessary pitfalls, of course) lights my rebel soul on fire.

-Fair warning – once you wake your inner rebel up, she’ll never go back to sleep.
+Fair warning – once you wake your inner rebel up, they’ll never go back to sleep.
 (And trust me, that’s a good thing!
-We want you fully woke.)
+We want you fully awake.)

 I was born into a broken home where my parents divorced when I was only a year old.
 My father was mentally ill and physically abusive.
 Growing up, I knew he loved us, but he just wasn’t capable of being a healthy, supportive, positive presence in our lives.
 This was the beginning of my obsession with human behavior (though I didn’t even know it yet).